gayu999Code/streamify/README.md

-# ChatterFlow Backend
+# StreamifyFlow Backend

-This is the backend for the ChatterFlow project.
+This is the backend for the StreamifyFlow project.

 ## Setup